NovaShen555/NovaShen555/README.md

 Hi 👋 My name is NovaShen
 =========================

-Learn JAVA fr 2022, study at NanNing NO.3 High School
+Learn JAVA fr 2022, study at NanNing

 * 🌍  I'm based in NanNing
 * 🖥️  See my portfolio at [blog](http://www.novashen.top/)